microsoft/lisa/README.md

 3. You must have a valid Windows Azure Subscription.

 4. You download 3rd party software in Tools folder.
-Alternatively, you can use Azure Storage blob in AzureSecret.xml file.
 * 7za.exe
 * dos2unix.exe
 * gawk